cloudfour/guides/css/README.md

 - `tablist.css`
 - `well.css`

-Each file should contain only one component, and if possible, only class selectors with a common namespace for that component:
+Each file should contain only one component and, if possible, only class selectors with a common namespace for that component:

 ```css
 /* components/button.css */